vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 ### One To One Polymorphic Relation

-You can use `morphOne` method to define the one-to-one polymorphic relation.
+You can use the `morphOne` method to define the one-to-one polymorphic relation.

 ```js
 class Post extends Model {